 (You can see Google Health’s accomplishments here).

-As a certified Google Cloud partner, HIPAA Vault has also tapped into Google’s world-class cloud expertise and resources to help optimize and secure our cloud solutions – a significant benefit to our valued health partners.
+As a certified Google Cloud partner, HIPAA Vault helps enterprises tap into Google’s world-class cloud expertise and resources to optimize and secure their cloud solutions – a significant benefit to our valued health partners.

 For those who may be exploring, we’ll mention just 3 of those practical benefits (though there are many more) that we pass on to you – benefits that can go far to help transform your organization: